UFC 250: Nunes vs. Spencer: Predictions & Analysis

 A few statistical edges stand out.
 O'Malley throws significantly more leather — a 3.4 sig. strike per minute gap.
 O'Malley is far more active with takedowns, averaging 1.4 more per 15 minutes.
 O'Malley has tighter striking defense, making opponents miss more often.

-**The Pick: Sean O'Malley over Eddie Wineland.** The model is firm on this one: O'Malley at 90%.
-Notably, the betting market has O'Malley at 82% implied while our model sees 90% — a 8-point disagreement that could signal value.
+The Pick: Sean O'Malley over Eddie Wineland.
+The model is firm on this one: O'Malley at 91%.
+Notably, the betting market has O'Malley at 82% implied while our model sees 91% — a 9-point disagreement that could signal value.

 Alex Caceres vs Chase Hooper

-The style clash matters here: Caceres is comfortable adjusting on the fly, mixing strikes and grappling as openings appear, while Hooper is most dangerous on the ground, constantly threatening chokes and joint locks.
-In our database, submission artists own a 56% win rate against all-rounders, giving Hooper the stylistic edge.
+The style clash matters here: Caceres is comfortable adjusting on the fly, mixing strikes and grappling as openings appear, while Hooper looks to close distance and put the fight on the mat.
+In our database, wrestlers own a 58% win rate against all-rounders, giving Hooper the stylistic edge.

 A few statistical edges stand out.
 Caceres throws significantly more leather — a 0.5 sig. strike per minute gap.
 Hooper is far more active with takedowns, averaging 3.3 more per 15 minutes.
 Hooper has tighter striking defense, making opponents miss more often.

-**The Pick: Chase Hooper over Alex Caceres.** The model is firm on this one: Hooper at 81%.
-The market implies 34% for Caceres, but our model sees only 19%.
-That 15-point gap favoring Hooper is worth watching.
+The Pick: Chase Hooper over Alex Caceres.
+The model is firm on this one: Hooper at 88%.
+The market implies 34% for Caceres, but our model sees only 12%.
+That 22-point gap favoring Hooper is worth watching.

 Ian Heinisch vs Gerald Meerschaert